Generic selectors

 Being in Kuwait City I returned to the Mubarakiya Market many times.
 I think that place is a must visit because of the people.
 I spent a merry time with the Arabs in a teahouse, I chatted with vendors from many countries of the Muslim world, and I also tried to make contact with beauties dressed in stylish black sheets.
 Mubarakiya is a great place to chat, buy souvenirs and eat well.
 From the bazaar it is easy to reach the coast and downtown Kuwait City where there is more to see.
 One of these places is the Liberation Tower with a height of 372m.

 About 13 km from Kuwait City is Salmiya, which in my opinion is a very active and pleasant suburb of the capital.
 In Salmiya I spent most of my time at the Marina beach which is nice and well-prepared for people who are tired of the big city.
 The beach is long and wide and you can swim.
 There are also a few palm trees on the beach and an interesting wooden object in the form of a shipwreck.
 Kuwait City and the famous Kuwait Towers are visible from Marina Beach.
 Not far from the Marina beach there is the Aquarium, which I think is a must see when in Kuwait.
 There are many beautiful animals inside, from seahorses, through moray eels, to great sharks.
-Behind the aquarium there is a beaitiful coastline, an elegant area for walking and palm trees of course.
+Behind the aquarium there is a beautiful coastline, an elegant area for walking and palm trees of course.

 With own transport one could also take a few trips outside of Kuwait City.
 One of them is the Failaka island, where in addition to the beach and peace there is also a Greek fortress built in the times of Alexander the Great, and an archaeological site also left by the Greeks.
 Someone else might prefer to go to the desert to Al-Jahra (32 km), to see the over 100-year-old Red Fort.
 Near the border with Saudi Arabia, about 100 km from Kuwait City there are Wafrah farms, where Arabs try to grow vegetables and fruits in greenhouses in the desert.
 This can also be very interesting, although I know it from Bahrain.